juanniwu/t-SMILES/README.md

 4. TSIS: Simplified TSID, including TSIS, TSISD, TSISO, TSISR.

-For example, the three t-SMILES codes of Celecoxib are:
+For example, the six t-SMILES codes of Celecoxib are:

 **TSID\_M:**